Employment and HR

 Employment Contract

 Our Cleardocs Standard Employment Contract enables you to clearly set out the terms and conditions of the employment relationship between your organisation and an employee.
-The Cleardocs Standard Employment Contract complies with the Fair Work Act 2009 (Cth) and the National Employment Standards (NES) in force at the time of purchase of the contract.
+The Cleardocs Standard Employment Contract complies with the Fair Work Act 2009 (Cth) and the National Employment Standards (NES) in force at 11 December 2023.

 $114.40